spencer-shadley/completed-class/class-content/21-MERN/01-Activities/01-Ins_Mern/create-react-express/client/README.md

 However there is an **escape hatch** that you can use to add an asset outside of the module system.

 If you put a file into the `public` folder, it will **not** be processed by Webpack.
-Instead it will be copied into the build folder untouched.
+Instead it will be copied into the build directory untouched.
 To reference assets in the `public` folder, you need to use a special variable called `PUBLIC_URL`.

 Inside `index.html`, you can use it like this: